Rose Valley financial scandal: Origins and operations

-Gautam Kundu's business expansion followed a notable pattern of using depositor funds to establish seemingly legitimate enterprises.
-In the hospitality sector, he opened one of Bengal's largest hotels at Mandarmani beach and subsequently acquired several properties, including the Chrome Hotel in Kolkata, and establishments in Durgapur, Siliguri, and other locations.
-These properties became integral to another fraudulent scheme launched in 2011—the Holiday Membership Plan operated through Rose Valley Hotels and Entertainment Ltd. Investors in this scheme paid monthly fees for supposed vacation accommodations or were promised the return of their principal plus interest (up to 17.65%) at maturity.
-SEBI would later identify about 21.9 lakh investors involved in this plan before it was terminated in 2013.
+Gautam Kundu used depositor money to set up legitimate-looking businesses.
+He opened a large hotel at Mandarmani beach and acquired properties including the Chrome Hotel in Kolkata and hotels in Durgapur and Siliguri.
+In 2011 he launched a Holiday Membership Plan through Rose Valley Hotels and Entertainment Ltd. Investors paid monthly fees for vacation accommodation or were promised principal plus interest (up to 17.65%) at maturity.
+SEBI later identified about 21.9 lakh investors in this plan before it closed in 2013.

-Simultaneously, Kundu launched Rose Valley Media and Entertainment Limited in 2009, aiming for a robust presence in television, radio, and cable networks.
-This media empire expanded to include various channels such as the entertainment channel Ruposhi Bangla and news channels like News Time (Bengal) and Odisha Time.
-Kundu also made significant investments in sports entertainment by becoming the main sponsor of the Kolkata Knight Riders in the Indian Premier League.
-Through Rose Valley Films, he emerged as a key player in Bengali cinema, investing nearly ₹10 crore annually in widely acclaimed films, which garnered respect in the industry for its artist-friendly payment practices and non-intrusive approach to creative decisions.

-Throughout this diversification, Gautam Kundu crafted an image of lavish success, owning a Rolls-Royce and a collection of luxury vehicles.
-However, investigations by SEBI consistently indicated that these ostensibly legitimate business activities were financed entirely by illegal deposit schemes.
-The regulator repeatedly classified Rose Valley’s operations as unregistered collective investment schemes that posed significant risks to investors, highlighting that the company never secured necessary registration from the Reserve Bank of India for its financial activities.
-Despite facing multiple prohibitory orders beginning in 2011, the group managed to operate continuously by creating new companies and schemes, exploiting regulatory loopholes and leveraging political connections until its eventual collapse in 2015.
+In 2009 Kundu started Rose Valley Media and Entertainment Limited, which ran television channels, radio, and cable networks.
+These included the entertainment channel Ruposhi Bangla and news channels News Time (Bengal) and Odisha Time.
+He became the main sponsor of the Kolkata Knight Riders in the Indian Premier League.
+Through Rose Valley Films and Brand Value Communications Ltd he invested nearly ₹10 crore annually in Bengali cinema.
+SEBI investigations later showed that these businesses were funded entirely by illegal deposit schemes.
+The regulator repeatedly said Rose Valley's operations were unregistered collective investment schemes that posed serious risks to investors.
+The company never obtained registration from the Reserve Bank of India for its financial activities.
+Despite prohibitory orders starting in 2011, the group continued operating by creating new companies and schemes until it collapsed in 2015.

 Regulatory evasion and public panic

-Following the Saradha scandal in 2013, SEBI identified Rose Valley as part of a larger pattern of financial fraud in eastern India, with its estimated ₹4,000 crore deposits dwarfing Saradha's ₹1,200 crore operations.
-When panicked depositors queued at Rose Valley branches to withdraw funds after Saradha's collapse, the company issued IOUs (coupons and token slips) instead of cash repayments.
-Despite SEBI's 2011 restraining order, the group used legal delays to continue operations, with its real estate arm collecting ₹1,270 crore and its hotels division amassing ₹2,900 crore before being shut down in Jharkhand.
+After the Saradha scandal in 2013, SEBI said Rose Valley was part of a larger pattern of financial fraud in eastern India.
+Rose Valley's estimated ₹4,000 crore deposits were larger than Saradha's ₹1,200 crore.
+After Saradha collapsed, panicked depositors lined up at Rose Valley branches to withdraw money.
+The company issued IOUs (coupons and token slips) instead of cash.
+Despite SEBI's 2011 restraining order, the group used legal delays to continue.
+Its real estate arm collected ₹1,270 crore and its hotels division collected ₹2,900 crore before being shut down in Jharkhand.
 In April 2013, SEBI imposed a ₹1 crore penalty and filed an FIR against company officials.